olav-st/screencloud/README.md

 # ScreenCloud [![Build Status](https://travis-ci.org/olav-st/screencloud.svg?branch=master)](https://travis-ci.org/olav-st/screencloud)

 This is the source code for the ScreenCloud client.
-ScreenCloud is an easy to use screenshot sharing tool consisting of a cross-platform client and a sharing website: [http://screencloud.net/](http://screencloud.net/)
+ScreenCloud is an easy to use screenshot sharing tool that works on Windows, Mac and Linux.
+For more info, see: [http://screencloud.net/](http://screencloud.net/)

-You can also upload to other services, including your own FTP server, Imgur, Dropbox & Ubuntu One through the use of [plugins](https://github.com/olav-st/screencloud-plugins).
+You can also upload to other services, including your own FTP server, Imgur, Dropbox and more through the use of [plugins](https://github.com/olav-st/screencloud-plugins).

 ![A screenshot of the client running on Ubuntu](https://screencloud.net/img/systemtray_linux.png)